OURadar/RadarHub/README.md

 python manage.py runworker backhaul
 ```

-Off you go, you should be able to view the RadarHub interface through a web browser at http://localhost:8000
+Off you go, you should be able to view the RadarHub interface through a web browser at http://localhost:8000 and tinker with the source codes and see the changes when you reload the page.
+Happy coding.

 # Deploying

-On a production server, I use the Ubuntu nginx-supervisor recommendation in [channels].
+On a production server, the Ubuntu nginx-supervisor was recommended in [channels].

-### Nginx
+## Nginx

 Configure through the file `/etc/nginx/sites-enabled/radarhub` as: